AhsanAyaz/ahsanayaz/content/blog/i-cant-belive-udemy-published-my-ionic-video-course/i-cant-belive-udemy-published-my-ionic-video-course.md

 ## Whom the course is targeted to
 You should definitely try out the [course](https://www.udemy.com/course/hands-on-app-development-with-ionic/) if:
 - You're a beginner in JavaScript and are interested in building hybrid mobile applications with minimal knowledge and experience in Web Technologies.
-- You're either a React, Angular or VueJS developer but don't just want to keep your domain limited to building Web Applications
+- You're either a [React](https://reactjs.org/), [Angular](https://ionicframework.com/docs/native), or [VueJS](https://vuejs.org/) developer but don't just want to keep your domain limited to building Web Applications
 - You're a consultant who is looking to build a quick prototype of a mobile application using Web Technologies.
 - You're working on your Academic Final Year Project and have limited resource and time.